NoriFe/NoriFe/README.md

 Not your average alien here!👽 Transitioning from management, construction, owner, manufacturer, and many more 🤯 to a tech-savvy career path.
 Detail-oriented with a knack for teamwork, I'm all about diving into the fascinating world of technology 📱.
 From managing corners to coding corners, there's nothing I can't tackle!
 Completed a Le Wagon Boot Camp 🚀 for a tech boost.
 And when I'm not debugging, you'll find me jamming out to some tunes 🎵.
 Let's rock this cosmic journey together!</p>
 <br><br>

-- 🔭 I’m currently working on project **"quickquizz"** Ruby on Rails APP
+- 🔭 I’m currently working on project **"PlateTrace"**

-- 🌱 I’m currently working to improve my skills in Ruby on Rails, React, PHP with Laravel
+- 🌱 I’m currently working to improve my skills in PhP, Python
+-
 - 👨‍💻 All of my projects are available at [https://github.com/NoriFe](https://github.com/NoriFe)

 - 📫 How to reach me **norbert.fe.dev@gmail.com**